 Having dentures fitted is a band 3 treatment.

-Read about understanding NHS dental charges for the different bands and how to get help with dental costs.
+Read about how much you will pay for NHS dental treatment for the different bands and how to get help with dental costs.